 Gregory’s flagship men’s Baltoro and women’s Deva packs are long-time favorites for those carrying serious weight.
-Updated last year, we took the Baltoro 75 on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
+We took the 75-liter version on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
 At nearly 5 pounds, it’s overbuilt for those who want to travel fast and light, but if you value the extra cushioning and support, it’s one of the best packs on the market.
 Below we break down the Baltoro’s carrying comfort, weight, organization, durability, fit, and more.
 To see how the Baltoro 75 stacks up, see our article on the best backpacking packs.